RicTom776/PassGen/README.md

 ![269279325_306995734648453_8867974016447169915_n](https://user-images.githubusercontent.com/76998773/152576253-acbf4b3c-c06e-443a-a88c-8f2894ef6136.jpg)

 # Download
-You simple use **git** to download the tool.
+You simply use **git** to download the tool.
 Enter the following command in the terminal or CMD:

 `git clone https://github.com/RicTom776/PassGen.git`